-This page has been fact checked by a Doctor of Nursing Practice who specializes in Oncology and has experience working with mesothelioma patients.
+This page has been fact-checked by a Doctor of nursing practice specializing in Oncology and has experience working with mesothelioma patients.

 Sources of information are listed at the bottom of the article.
 We make every attempt to keep our information accurate and up-to-date.

 Please Contact Us with any questions or comments.

 Post-op care of the pleurectomy patient involves a hospital stay, rest at home, and careful monitoring of symptoms and the incision site.
 Pain management is also important during recovery.

 About Pleurectomy/Decortication and Caring for the Patient at Home